OpenRockets/web-dev-error-solutions/errors/css/css-challenge-responsive-pricing-table-with-tailwind-css/README.md

 # 🐞 CSS Challenge:  Responsive Pricing Table with Tailwind CSS

 This challenge involves creating a responsive pricing table using Tailwind CSS.
-The table will feature three different pricing plans (Basic, Pro, and Enterprise), each with its own set of features and pricing.
-The design should be clean, visually appealing, and adapt seamlessly to different screen sizes.
-We'll leverage Tailwind's utility classes for efficient and rapid styling.
+The table will display three different pricing plans (Basic, Pro, and Premium) with their respective features and prices.
+The design should be clean, modern, and adapt seamlessly to different screen sizes.
+We'll utilize Tailwind's utility classes for efficient and rapid styling.

 **Description of the Styling:**

-The pricing table will be composed of three cards, each representing a pricing plan.
-Each card will include:

-* **Plan Name:**  Displayed prominently at the top.
-* **Price:**  Clearly visible, perhaps with a currency symbol.
-* **Feature List:**  A bulleted list of included features.
-* **Button:** A call-to-action button (e.g., "Subscribe Now").

-The design will utilize a consistent color scheme and spacing to maintain a clean and professional look.
-Responsiveness will be achieved using Tailwind's built-in responsive modifiers.
+The pricing table will be structured as a grid, with each plan occupying a column.
+Each plan will have a card-like appearance with a header showing the plan name, a list of features, the price, and a call-to-action button.
+We will use Tailwind's responsive modifiers to ensure appropriate spacing and layout on various screen sizes (e.g., mobile, tablet, desktop).
+A subtle shadow and hover effect will be added to enhance the visual appeal.

 **Full Code:**